ncatlab/nlab-content/pages/5/1/0/4/4015/content.md

 I should write down the classical proof (which uses [[excluded middle]]), as well as Brouwer\'s argument.

-Ideally, a page on [[bar induction]] would be added.
-This page would contain the classical proof of full bar induction, as well as Brouwer's reasoning for why bar induction should hold.
+Ideally, the page on [[bar induction]] would contain the classical proof of full bar induction, as well as Brouwer's reasoning for why bar induction should hold.
 We would then provide constructive proofs here that monotone bar induction implies the full fan theorem, and that decidable bar induction implies the decidable fan theorem.

 ## References